The Twelve Caesars: Julius Caesar

 Suetonius includes a description of Caesar's appearance and personality.
 Suetonius says that Caesar was semi-bald; due to embarrassment regarding his premature baldness, Caesar combed his hair over and forward.
 Caesar wore a senator's tunic with an orange belt.
 Suetonius quotes the Roman dictator Lucius Cornelius Sulla, who had known Caesar during the Social War, as saying, "Beware the boy with the loose clothes, for one day he will mean the ruin of the Republic", noting Caesar's tendency to wear loose-fitting clothes.
-Suetonius also reports that Caesar took steps so to prevent others from referring to him as "king", since his political enemies at the time had claimed that Caesar wanted to bring back the much reviled monarchy.
+Suetonius also reports that Caesar took steps to prevent others from referring to him as "king", since his political enemies at the time had claimed that Caesar wanted to bring back the much reviled monarchy.

 Finally, Suetonius describes Caesar's assassination.
 Shortly before his assassination, Caesar told a friend that he wanted to die a sudden and spectacular death.
 Suetonius believes that several omens predicted the assassination.
 One such omen was a vivid dream Caesar had the night before his assassination.
-The day of the assassination, Suetonius claims that Caesar was given a document describing the entire plot.
+On the day of the assassination, Suetonius claims that Caesar was given a document describing the entire plot.
 Caesar took the document, but did not have a chance to read it before he was assassinated.

 Suetonius says that others have claimed that Caesar reproached the conspirator Brutus, saying "You too, my child?" (καὶ σὺ τέκνον).
 This specific wording varies slightly from the more famous quote, "Even you, Brutus?" (et tu, Brute) from Shakespeare's Julius Caesar.
 However, Suetonius himself asserts that Caesar said nothing, apart from a single groan, as he was being stabbed.
-Instead Suetonius reports that Caesar exclaimed, "Why, this is violence!" as the attack began.
+Instead, Suetonius reports that Caesar exclaimed, "Why, this is violence!" as the attack began.